-Left-A modern blast furnace where iron ore is melted by coke and purified by limestone.
+Left-A modern blast furnace where iron ore is reduced to metal by smelting with coke and limestone.

-A million ton storage yard for ore and coke and the ore bridge 507 feet long that picks up 14 tons of iron ore at each scoop of the shovel.
+A million ton storage yard for ore and coke and the ore bridge 507 feet long that picks up 14 tons of iron ore at each scoop of the shorel.